 Lastly, they produce big smiles from all who see them!

 It’s not how much we give but how much love we put into giving.— Mother Theresa

 Many thanks to Ruth Johnson for sharing the popular Christmas tree ornaments she creates.
 Each piece is unique!

 Here is what you’ll need.
-Affiliate link is underlined.
+An affiliate link is included below.

 Fabric, sweater fabric, or felt for gnome hat